Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 ### Header

-If you open up a file containing a serialized engine class instance, you will see the following at the start of the file:
+When you open up a ZenGin archive, you will see the following at the start of the file:

 ```
 ZenGin Archive